 Murray State University's program for first-year students provides opportunities to connect with their faculty, staff, peers, and student leaders through various activities, courses, and experiences on the MSU main campus.
 All first-year students participate in a success seminar combined with their major (departmental) transitions course.
 The seminar provides instruction and activities on key topics and resources for first-year students.
 These topics include growth mindset, grit, time management, study skills, and financial literacy.
 First-year students receive support and guidance from their success seminar instructor.
+Read about our award-winning Success Seminar initiative!

 The first year of any new experience has its highs and lows.
 Zeller and Mosier (1993) adapted the Gullahorn and Gullahorn W-Curve to first-year college students.
 In their research, they determined that students, especially first-year students, experience a culture shock when they arrive in college.
 As a first-year student, how will you move towards and stay at the positive peaks of the W curve, rather than at the bottom of the curve?
 Murray State has many resources to help you make a successful transition.